ABOUT THE COURSE

 Students of Print Journalism gain these skills through a blend of theoretical and practical courses and workshops.
+The changing media industry expects all journalists to be proficient with the skills involved in all mediums of news production.
 What you produce goes online at the end of every production day on The Weekly Observer.

 |Core courses||Area of Specialisations (Choose one specialisation from the following list)||Electives (Choose four electives from the following list)|